bedibyte/adam-blog/_posts/2018-04-06-image-stitching.markdown

             features.append(features_i)
 ```

-<u>Line 1</u> sets up the `stitch` body with `images` as its input.
+<u>Line 1</u> sets up the `stitch` function with `images` as its input.
 The variable `images` (may consists up to an infinite amount) will be the images that we're going to stitch together.
-It is important to note that the `images` list must be taken in in order as the code will stitch these images from left-to-right starting from the first uploaded image to the next.
+It is important to note that the `images` list must be taken in according to order as the code will stitch these images from left-to-right, starting from the first image on the list to the next.

+<u>Line 3</u> calculates the number of input images, while <u>Lines 4 and 5</u> initialize `kps` and `features` as empty matrices.

+Once we have done that, we call the `detectAndDescribe` function on <u>Line 8</u> for all of our input images.
+This function typically detects keypoints and extracts local invariant descriptors (i.e. SIFT) from all of the images.

+Finally, <u>Lines 9 and 10</u> append the results into our respective `kps` and `features` matrices.

+### **Step 2**
+Our next step involves using the gathered information from Step 1 to match correspondences between images.

 ```Shell
         for i in range(0, image_count - 1):